VoxelForge/VoxelForge/README.md

 * Wandering traders and trader llamas
 * Suspicious nodes, pottery shreds and decorated pots
 * Conduits
-* Deep Dark biome and Ancient hermitage (structure corresponding to ancient city)
+* Deep dark biome and ancient hermitage (structure corresponding to ancient city)
-* Functional Loom to apply banner patterns
+* Functional loom to apply banner patterns
-* Lush Caves biome
+* Lush caves biome
-* Cherry Grove biome
+* Cherry grove biome
 * No in-game music, twice as small compared to MineClone 2
 * No hamburgers
 * More features but almost 10k lines of code less